Vladimirtrif/VixOS/README.md

 - zen/firefox doesn't follow cursor theme

 #### Non-breaking issues / notes:
-- Vscode icons need to be above other icons, otherwise it breaks (idk why, something to do with catpuccin/nix possibly)
+- Vscode catppuccin icon extension needs to be above other icons,
+otherwise it breaks (idk why, something to do with catpuccin/nix possibly)

 ### Installation: